johnmmcg/iris-js-sdk/README.md

   ```

 * **Parameters** <br />
-  Parameter in onChatAck api call is chatAckJson which will have :
+  Parameter in onChatAck api call are roomId and chatAckJson which will have :

   ```sh
   -----------------------------------------------------------------------------